Sending messages

 }

-responseTimes.reduce((sum, time) => sum + time, 0) / responseTimes.length;
+const avgMs = responseTimes.reduce((sum, t) => sum + t, 0) / responseTimes.length;

-const avgMinutes = Math.round(avgResponseTime / 1000 / 60);
+const avgMinutes = Math.round(avgMs / 1000 / 60);

 console.log(`Average response time: ${avgMinutes} minutes`);